decision-labs/spacialdb-devcenter/pages/Routing-Introduction.md

   1, 240, false, false);
 ```

 This gives us the vertices of the route.
-If you want to visualise this install the QGIS plugin called `RT SQL Layer`.
+If you want to visualise this, install the QGIS plugin called `RT SQL Layer` and call `dijkstra_sp` with the start and end `id` of the result from the previous query:

 ```sql
 select * from dijkstra_sp('ways', 125, 271)